• Introduction of living environment of each station

 The atmosphere is different on the north and south sides of the station, but the north exit side is quiet and has a large residential area, making it popular with a wide range of households, from single people to families.

-③ Makuhari Hongo Station | Balance of educational and commercial facilities
+③ Makuhari Hongo Station | A balance of educational and commercial facilities

 Makuhari Hongo Station is located on the border between Hanamigawa Ward and Mihama Ward in Chiba City, and is a highly convenient area with access to two lines, the Keisei Line and the JR Line.
 There are many elementary and junior high schools and parks in the surrounding area, making it a popular area for families with children due to its excellent educational environment.

 In addition, there are large facilities such as AEON Mall Makuhari New City and Makuhari Messe in the neighborhood, so you can enjoy shopping and leisure activities.
-The area is also safe, and although redevelopment is not progressing, it boasts stable popularity as a peaceful residential area.
+The area is also safe, and although redevelopment is not progressing, it boasts stable popularity as a quiet residential area.

-④ Nagareyama Otakanomori Station | Popular with families raising children
+④ Nagareyama-Otakanomori Station | Popular with families with children

-⑤ Motoyawata Station | Directly connected to Tokyo and has many commercial facilities
+⑤ Motoyawata Station | Directly connected to Tokyo and full of commercial facilities

 How to avoid regrets when looking for a home in Chiba